alirezadir/Production-Level-Deep-Learning/README.md

      * Training/Evaluation: Use cloud instances with proper provisioning and handling of failures
  * Cloud Providers:
    * GCP: option to connect GPUs to any instance + has TPUs
+     * [Compute Engine](https://cloud.google.com/compute/) - allows for configuring your VM with GPUs
+     * [AI Platform Notebooks](https://cloud.google.com/ai-platform-notebooks/) - provides you with Jupyter Lab instances preconfigured with all the necessary libraries and CUDA drivers (has the option for customization as well)
    * AWS:
+     * [EC2](https://aws.amazon.com/ec2/) - Similar to Compute Engine
 ### 2.2.
 Resource Management
   * Allocating free resources to programs
   * Resource management options: